The glaciers and mountains of Patagonia are legendary among hikers and nature enthusiasts as the region attracts crowds of travelers every year.

 Once you’ve spent some time gazing at the waterfalls in awe, you can take a ferry to a small island and enjoy some relaxing time on the beach.

-5. Paso de las Nubes
+5. Paso de las Nubes Hike

 The Paso de las Nubes is a two day trek through the Lake District.
 Translating to ‘Path Through The Clouds’, the pass connects Pampa Linda, Frias Lake and Puerto Blest, and got its name from the clouds that can often be seen creeping over the ridge.

-This trek starts at Pampa Linda and takes you up the pass through beautiful dense forest and treats you to stunning views of Mount Tronador.
+This hike starts at Pampa Linda and takes you up the pass through beautiful dense forest and treats you to stunning views of Mount Tronador.
 You'll camp next to, or stay at, the refugio and then descend the next day to see the beautiful Laguna Frias.

 6. Mount Fitz Roy